suryadeep-khungar/Forage-KPMG-Data-Analytics-Consulting-Virtual-Internship/README.md

-# Forage: KPMG Data Analytics Consulting Virtual Internship
+# Forage | KPMG Data Analytics Consulting Virtual Internship

  * Completed a simulation focused on advising a client on customer targeting